itfanr/awesome-stars/README.md

 - [NodeOS](https://github.com/NodeOS/NodeOS) - Lightweight operating system using Node.js as userspace
 - [daemon-dog](https://github.com/qitaichen/daemon-dog) - This is the script to monitor deamon program.
 If the program die, The script will restart it.
 - [resource-agents](https://github.com/ClusterLabs/resource-agents) - Combined repository of OCF agents from the RHCS and Linux-HA projects
-- [dotnet-docker](https://github.com/dotnet/dotnet-docker) - This repo contains the base Docker images for working with .NET Core and the .NET Core Tools.
 - [ceph-zabbix](https://github.com/thelan/ceph-zabbix) - Zabbix plugin for Ceph monitoring
 - [python-cookbook](https://github.com/dabeaz/python-cookbook) - Code samples from the "Python Cookbook, 3rd Edition", published by O'Reilly & Associates, May, 2013.
 - [elk-docker](https://github.com/spujadas/elk-docker) - Elasticsearch, Logstash, Kibana (ELK) Docker image